cmorgan3324/navigation-assessment/README.md

-# starter-joey-thinkful
+# navigation-assessment

-This repo contains the starter and solution code for the Joey Thinkful resume exercise.
+This repo contains the solution code for the navigation assessment.